GeoscienceAustralia/sar-pipeline/docs/pipelines/pyrosar_gamma.md

 * `etad-dir` -> Path to where ETAD correction files are stored.
 If provided, the ETAD correction will be applied.
 * `output-dir` -> Path to where outputs will be stored.
 * `gamma-lib-dir` -> Path to GAMMA software binaries.
-* `gamma-env-var` -> Environment variable to point to symlinked .sso objects to ensure GAMMA run.
+* `gamma-env-var` -> Environment variable to point to symlinked .so objects to ensure GAMMA runs.
 * `ncpu` -> Number of CPU to request.
 * `mem` -> Amount of memory to request in GB.
 * `queue` -> NCI queue to submit to.